 You don’t have to be the only subject in your photograph.
 To show off your interests, take photos of yourself holding something you love.

 This can be a pet, a musical instrument, a favourite book, or even a camera (mirror selfies are acceptable!)

-When it comes to self-portraits that feature other people, you have to be a little more careful.
-New visitors on your page might not be able to figure out who the profile picture belongs to.
+When it comes to a profile pic that features other people, you have to be a little more careful.
+New visitors on your page might not be able to figure out who the profile pic belongs to.

 You can take photos with people who are much younger or older than you.
 Like grandparents or children.

 7. Make Sure Nothing Is Covering Your Face

 - The photograph below is beautiful in the world of general photography.
 But it wouldn’t make a great profile pic.
 The subject’s face and expression are barely visible.

 This includes hair, hands, sunglasses, or random objects in the foreground.

 If your face isn’t easy to identify, your profile picture won’t stand out.